 Service availability charge

-A fixed fee that recovers a portion of the cost required to deliver power to your home or business.
-This charge is intended to recover the investment in the infrastructure which includes metering, poles, wires, substations and transformers.
-The actual cost of this infrastructure is higher than what we recover through the service availability charge.
-The remainder of this expense is captured in the energy charge.
+• A fixed fee that recovers a portion of the distribution member related costs.
+This charge is intended to recover costs associated with metering, poles, wires, and transformers required to make service available.
+The cooperative’s actual distribution member related cost is currently higher than the service availability charge.
+The remainder of the distribution member related cost is recovered in the energy charge.

-A charge billed on a fixed rate per kilowatt-hour (kWh) based on the amount of electricity you use.
+• A charge billed on a fixed rate per kilowatt-hour (kWh) based on the amount of electricity you use.
 The rate per kWh is defined by service type in the Rules and Regulations.
 The energy charge recovers the wholesale energy related costs, a portion of the wholesale demand, the distribution demand related costs and a portion of the distribution member related costs.